mrnorman/microRefactor/README.md

 ## Did you get all that?

 It was kind of a blur wasn't it?
 The exmaples weren't that clear.
-That's the goal of microRefactor.
-To provide a self-contained guided example of what the refactoring process will often look like.
-This is greatly simplified and arguably somewhat contrived, but you also probably don't want to learn from a 20K line of code example either.
+Hopefully microRefactor will make this more clear with hands on experience.
+The example used in here is greatly simplified, but you also probably don't want to learn from a 20K line of code example either.
 I hope you find this repo helpful.